 Tip for families: There is lots of down time, so bring cards, a small game, or glow sticks to pass the time while you wait for the balloons to get set up.

 #6 Download the Albuquerque Balloon Fiesta App

-The official Albuquerque International Balloon Fiesta app has a calendar of events, event location maps, food vendors locations, and so more to help you find your way around the park.
-It even provides weather conditions and balloom pilot information.
+The official Albuquerque International Balloon Fiesta app has a calendar of events, event location maps, food vendor locations, and more to help you find your way around the park.
+It even provides weather conditions and balloon pilot information.

 TIP: The app has a FIND MY CAR feature.
 Just hit the FIND YOUR CAR button, click MARK MY CAR and you will have no problem finding your car in the sea of parking areas.

 Even if you are not a professional photographer, you will want to photograph or video the gorgeous display of colors and unique balloon designs.
 Sunrise and sunset are especially good times to take photos of the balloons.
 If you don’t have a digital camera, a phone camera will work.
 Unless you are a professional, don’t bother bringing a tripod.
 The balloon action is constantly changing so a hand-held camera is better, plus with so many people around (including lots of children) a camera on a tripod is more likely to get bumped over.

 TIP: Upload your photos to Instagram and use the hashtag #balloonfiesta2018 to share photos with family and friends.